cimentadaj/tidyverse_seminars/second_seminar/second_seminar.md

 - col = bare column name that will be split
 - into = character vector containing the new column variable names
-- sep = If you know regular expressions, then a regular expression, if a number, interpreted as the position where the split at.
+- sep = If you know regular expressions, then a regular expression, if a number, interpreted as the position where to split at.

 `?separate` for all other arguments